iam-manzoor/Linux-Zero-to-Hero/Day_03/notes.md

 Cross-Filesystem Support  |  Cannot span multiple filesystems or partitions.                                               |  Can cross filesystem or partition boundaries.
 Links to Directories      |  Not allowed (mostly restricted for safety).                                                   |  Allowed — can point to directories or files.
 Inode Number              |  Shares the same inode number as the original file.                                            |  Has a different inode, storing only the path reference.
-Disk Space Usage          |  Occupies negligible extra space since data blocks are shared.                                 |  Uses small space for storing the target path.
+Disk Space Usage          |  Occupies negligible extra space since data blocks are shared.                                 |  Uses a small space for storing the target path.
-Performance               |  Slightly faster as it accesses data directly.                                                 |  Slightly slower due to path resolution .
+Performance               |  Slightly faster as it accesses data directly.                                                 |  Slightly slower due to path resolution.

+## Question
+- 1) Create a symlink and then create a hardlink using the source as the symlink.
+When the source file is deleted symlink will be broken.
+What is the result of a hardlink?
+  - Ans: Hardlink will be broken too.